Olivia Munn reveals breast cancer diagnosis, says she underwent double mastectomy

 Actor Olivia Munn was diagnosed with breast cancer last year, she announced on social media Wednesday.
 She said she's had four surgeries in the last 10 months, including a double mastectomy.

-"I hope by sharing this it will help others find comfort, inspiration and support on their own journey," the 43-year-old actor said in the post accompanied by a photo of her in a hospital bed.
+"I hope by sharing this it will help others find comfort, inspiration and support on their own journey," the 43-year-old actor said in the post accompanied by photos of her in a hospital bed and with her doctors.

 Munn said she was diagnosed two months after a test for cancer genes she took in February 2023 had negative results and she had a normal mammogram around the same time.